Lazyjimpressions/ourvidz/docs/01-PAGES/ROLEPLAY_IMPLEMENTATION_AUDIT.md

 ---

-**Next Steps**: Complete dashboard components (CharacterGrid, QuickStartSection, SearchAndFilters) and implement memory system.
+**Next Steps**: Implement character preview modal and memory system for complete user experience.

 **Document Purpose**: This is the detailed technical implementation roadmap that provides specific tasks, timelines, and code examples for developers to follow during the roleplay feature implementation.